JoseLuis-Figueroa/FRDM-MCXC444-GPIO-Driver/README.md

 ### Installation

-No separate installation needed—firmware is flashed directly to the microcontroller using the MCU-Link OB based on the NXP CMSIS-DAP protocol.
+No separate installation needed-firmware is flashed directly to the microcontroller using the MCU-Link OB based on the NXP CMSIS-DAP protocol.

 **[Back to top](#table-of-contents)**